Winter Garden Prep: Transform Your Yard Now for an Explosion of Spring Color

 Winter is the perfect time to plan and plant for spring.
 Here's what you can do now:

 Think about using bamboo plant markers to keep track of what you've planted.
 They're durable, eco-friendly, and blend beautifully with your garden aesthetic.
-At $9.99, these wooden plant labels are an affordable way to organize your spring plantings.
+These wooden plant labels are an affordable way to organize your spring plantings.

 Winter is your chance to break the pest cycle.
 Here's how to keep pests at bay: